Lyme disease is caused by bacteria transmitted through the bite of an infected tick.

 People with Lyme disease can contract it again.

-Lyme disease cannot be transmitted from an infected animal to a human or through contact between two people.
+Lyme disease cannot be transmitted from an infected animal to a human or through contact between 2 people.

 Ticks do not jump, but they can cling to you or your pet during walks in the forests, woods and tall grass.
 The best way to prevent Lyme disease is to avoid tick bites.